Essential Soft Skills Credential

 Closing the soft skills gap for today's economy

-Employers benefit from having employees earn a WIN Essential Soft Skills Credential in important ways, such as in reducing turnover, improving productivity, and maximizing on-the-job training.
-With the Essential Soft Skills Credential, employees are more likely to work in teams to achieve mutual goals and objectives, demonstrate willingness to work, show initiative, and display responsible behaviors at work, including avoiding absenteeism and demonstrating promptness.
+Employers benefit from having employees earn a National Work Readiness Credential in important ways, such as in reducing turnover, improving productivity, and maximizing on-the-job training.
+With the National Work Readiness Credential - Soft Skills, employees are more likely to work in teams to achieve mutual goals and objectives, demonstrate willingness to work, show initiative, and display responsible behaviors at work, including avoiding absenteeism and demonstrating promptness.

-WIN Essential Soft Skills assessment is composed of questions measuring entry-level work tasks and behaviors, including communicating effectively; conveying professionalism; promoting teamwork and collaboration; and thinking critically and solving problems.
+To earn their National Work Readiness Credential, learners must pass the Soft Skills Assessment.
+The assessment is composed of questions measuring entry-level work tasks and behaviors, including communicating effectively; conveying professionalism; promoting teamwork and collaboration; and thinking critically and solving problems.
 The assessment items require the learner to choose two answers for each question, the “best” and “worst” answers for handling each situation.

-The online assessment requires use of a lock-down browser and has a time limit of 60 minutes.
-To earn an Essential Soft Skills™ credential, the participant must achieve a scale score of 203 or greater.
+The online assessment requires use of a lockdown browser and has a time limit of 60 minutes.
+To earn their credential, the participant must achieve a scale score of 203 or greater.
 The back of the credential details the skills mastered by the participant which makes adding the credential on their resume and in their portfolio for employers to quickly recognize the skills needed most from today's workforce.

 Research-Based

-The WIN Essential Soft Skills Credential was developed based on the national Equipped for the Future (EFF) applied learning standards and the U.S. Department of Labor’s work on SCANS and O*NET.
+The Soft Skills Assessment was developed based on the national Equipped for the Future (EFF) applied learning standards and the U.S. Department of Labor’s work on SCANS and O*NET.
 Managers, workers, and supervisors from across industries identified the skills from the EFF Standards as critical for entry-level workers to succeed in today’s workplace and global economy.
-The skills assessed in the WIN Learning credentials include: active listening, read with understanding, use mathematics to solve problems, solve problems and make decisions, cooperate with others, resolve conflict and negotiate, observe critically, and take responsibility for learning.

 Did you know...

-WIN Learning also provides online self-paced courseware to help learners and job seekers prepare for the Essential Soft Skills Credential.
-The Essential Soft Skills Courseware aligns to the Essential Soft Skills assessment, making it a great resource for preparation or remediation.
+WIN Learning also provides online self-paced courseware to help learners and job seekers prepare for the Soft Skills Assessment.
+The Soft Skills Courseware aligns to the Soft Skills Assessment, making it a great resource for preparation or remediation.

-Contact WIN Learning today and ask about bundling the Essential Soft Skills Credential and the Essential Soft Skills Courseware to give your learners and job seekers the right tools for the job.
+Contact WIN Learning today and ask about bundling the Soft Skills Assessment and the Soft Skills Courseware to give your learners and job seekers the right tools for the job.

 Learn more about: